 The Koumala Hotel is located on the town side of the Bruce Highway, at 13 Brown Street.
 You can’t miss it.
 A bright yellow oversized Castlemaine XXXX beer can perched on top of an old tank stand is one of the first things you’ll notice (as you travel north).
 Next (and don’t get a shock) there is a large lifelike sculptured crocodile above the name of the hotel.
 Why?
 Because crocodiles inhabit nearby Rocky Dam Creek, where many of the locals like to go fishing and crabbing!

 The majestic two-story timber building, constructed in 1939-1940, is one of Koumala’s oldest.
 A side annex houses an open-air beer garden; a lounge or parlour with more seating is located inside, at the rear of the building.
 There is a separate bush-style function room out the back.
 The accommodation is located upstairs.
 The hotel’s upper level features spacious open verandas on the front and one side.

 Inside, the hotel bar is a must-see for visitors.
 Its four walls are covered floor to ceiling with local artifacts, photographs and memorabilia (sporting, historical, Australiana).
 For the locals, I’m sure these help in maintaining a connection with the past.
 Over the years, the Koumala Hotel has had a number of owners.
-It changed hands earlier this year and its new owners, Ray and Rowena Colgrave, have been renovating the property and revitalizing the business.
+Since it changed hands early in 2016 its new owners, Ray and Rowena Colgrave, have been renovating the property and revitalizing the business.
 The pub is a popular gathering place for the locals, especially after a long day’s work on the farm.

 • • • • •